You know one of the things I hate about the offseason?

 The Australian (newspaper) joins the unofficial search party in the investigation of the mysterious disappearance of Theo.

-When her mum got sober, she read the book and has many thoughts, most of which is her memoir is a lie.
+When her mum got sober, she read the book and had many thoughts, most of which is her memoir is a lie.

-Each episode Rosie reads a chapter and then they talk through it.
+In each episode Rosie reads a chapter and then they talk through it.
 Is it false?
-What really happened?
+What happened?

 Science with Dr. Karl